bibek12345/DIPC/CloudWorkshop_DIPC_700.md

 ### Accessing ODI Studio
 1. Open an SSH session into the ODICS server; please refer to Appendix 1 to learn how to establish a SSH session against the ODICS server

 2. Open a VNC viewer; please refer to Appendix 2 to learn how to establish a VNC session against the ODICS server

 3. Open a terminal; select “Applications > System Tools > Terminal” from the top left corner of the screen
 ![](images/700/image700_ODI_1.png)

 4. Execute:
 - cd /u01/app/oracle/middleware/odi/studio/bin
 - ./odi
 ![](images/700/image700_ODI_2.png)

 5. ODI Studio will come up.
 Click on “Connect to Repository…”

 ![](images/700/image700_ODI_3.png)

-6. Enter wallet password for ODI Studio login credentials
+6. Enter wallet password for ODI Studio login credentials: welcome1

 ![](images/700/image700_ODI_4.png)

-6. Use login “ODI_REPO_USER”.
+7. Use login “ODI_REPO_USER”.
 Click on “OK” button

 ![](images/700/image700_ODI_5.png)

 ![](images/700/image700_ODI_6.png)

-7. You are now in ODI Studio
+8. You are now in ODI Studio

 ![](images/700/image700_ODI_7.png)